sustainable-rails/sustainable-rails-docker/README.md

 environment for Rails.
 It may evolve to be more useful, but here are the problems it has that this repo does not:

 * It will not work on Apple Silicon for reasons mentioned above re: Chrome
-* It does not provide a solution for running dependent infrastructure like Postgres which, in experience, is much harder to do than getting Rails running.
+* It does not provide a solution for running dependent infrastructure like Postgres which, in my experience, is much harder to do than getting Rails running.
-* It requires setting up shell aliases, which I dislike
+* It requires setting up shell aliases, which I dislike.
-* It uses an odd-numbered version of Node, which go end of life often.
-It's better and safer to use even-numbered versions which are supported long-term (unless you are doing lots of Node development)
+* It uses an odd-numbered version of Node, and it's not a good idea to use that for development or production unless you are working on Node itself.
+Odd-numbered versions go end-of-life frequently and become unsupported.
+It's better and safer to use even-numbered versions.
 * It is designed for beginners to programming and Rails, which is great because we need more Rails developers, but that is a different use-case than a development environment for professional, experienced Rails developers.
+And yes, I mean "professional" in the sense of "getting paid to write Rails" and not in whatever stupid way Uncle Bob means it.

-### Why is this all generated?
+### Why is this all generated from templates?

 `docker-compose.yml` and `Dockerfile` share some values, but Docker provides no easy mechanism for that that I could figure out.
 So, the files are generated.